-On your PC, select the photos you want to remove from your photo stream, right-click, then select delete.
-When you delete a photo from My Photo Stream on one device, it will be removed from the Photos tab and your albums and iCloud.
-Photos imported from My Photo Stream to other devices won’t be deleted.
+On your PC, select the photos that you want to remove from My Photo Stream, right-click, and then select Delete.
+When you delete a photo from My Photo Stream on one device, it will be removed from Photos and iCloud.
+The photos you import from My Photo Stream to your other devices won’t be deleted.

 What happens to my photos if I turn off My Photo Stream?

 The photos from My Photo Stream on your other devices aren't affected.
-Photos from My Photo Stream are saved on the iCloud server for 30 days from the date you uploaded them to My Photo Stream.
-If you sign in to iCloud with the same Apple ID and turn on My Photo Stream on another device, those photos will automatically download to this device.
+Photos from My Photo Stream will stay on the iCloud server for 30 days from the date you upload them to My Photo Stream.
+If you sign in to iCloud with the same Apple ID and turn on My Photo Stream on another device, the photos will automatically download.

 Before turning off My Photo Stream, you should save any photos that you'd like to keep to your device.
 Learn more about saving your photos.